jwl-7/c0de_gr1nd/primitive_multiply/README.md

-# Computer x * y without Arithmetical Operators
+# Compute x * y without Arithmetical Operators

 "Sometimes the processors used in ultra low-power devices such as hearing aids do not have dedicated hardware for performing multiplication.
 A program that needs to perform  multiplication must do so explicitly using lower-level primitives." - EPI